<- read.delim("https://www.dropbox.com/s/jxlfuogea3lx2pu/deletiondata.txt?dl=1") td

 Interim Summary

 Below is the full code for loading the data file and then re-coding it.
-As you progress through the next sections, if for any reason you have a problem, it may be useful to recreate the R object td from scratch.
-Going forward in these instructions, the td object will be the object as it exists at the end of this code.
+As you progress through the next sections, if for any reason you have a problem, it may be useful to recreate the R object td

-td <- read.delim("https://www.dropbox.com/s/jxlfuogea3lx2pu/deletiondata.txt?dl=1")
+<- read.delim("https://www.dropbox.com/s/jxlfuogea3lx2pu/deletiondata.txt?dl=1") td

 Or…

-td <- read.delim("Data/deletiondata.txt")
+<- read.delim("Data/deletiondata.txt") td

 Then…